 Car Audio Installation Certification and Training Program Info

-Although some students opt for online training, it is important to have practical experience.
-Courses give students with the educational background needed to perform installation tasks, but it is also important that the skills are practiced on actual equipment.
+Although some students opt for online training, it is important to have practical experience in car audio installation.
+Courses in such programs provide students with the educational background needed to perform installation tasks, but it is also important that the skills are practiced on actual equipment.
 Some of hands-on training covers key installation factors such as:

 - Circuit board and connector soldering